“…the country would have been lost to the enemy if it weren’t for American actions.” Edward Lansdale, referring to the

 In his last, best advice, McNamara recommended to Johnson that he cap the U.S. troop commitment, reject a reserve call-up, and progressively turn over the ground war to the RVNAF.
-On February 12, Johnson informed the long-serving Secretary of Defense, who by then was suffering from nervous exhaustion, that he favored his approach, especially the turning of the war over to the South Vietnamese.
-Although discussions of the troop increase continued into March, Johnson did not alter his February 12th position.
+On February 12, Johnson informed the long-serving Secretary of Defense, who by then was suffering from nervous exhaustion, that he favoured his approach, especially the turning of the war over to the South Vietnamese.
+Although discussions of the troop increase continued into March, Johnson did not deviate from his February 12th position.
 Westmoreland never got the 205,000 troops.

 Foreign Relations of the United States (FRUS), 1964-1968, Volume VI, Vietnam, January-August 1968, “Document 88, Memorandum from the Ambassador’s Special Assistant (Lansdale) to the Ambassador to Vietnam (Bunker), February 27, 1968,” (Washington, D.C.: GPO, 2002), 253.